 From this initial survey 276 individual comments on gaps in our knowledge and suggestions for how to best address SUID were gathered.
 Duplicates were excluded and the remainder were grouped into themes.
 A literature review was conducted in July 2015 to confirm the feasibility of each suggestion and ensure it had not already been addressed in prior research.

 Stage 3: Research prioritisation survey

 Research suggestions confirmed by the literature review were refined into specific statements and programmed into a second survey.
 This survey was live for four weeks in October-November 2015, during which time hundreds of people with personal or professional experience of SUID from around the world voted on which of the statements had the most potential to further reduce SUID.

 Stage 4: Final prioritisation workshops

-Following the research prioritisation survey, the GAPS steering group will use the survey results to refine the list of research statements into a shorter list.
+Following the research prioritisation survey, the GAPS steering group used the survey results to refine the list of research statements into a shorter list.

-In November and December 2015, three workshops will take place in the UK, US and Australia to build consensus on which of the shortlisted research statements have the most potential to reduce the rate of SUID.
-Made up of researchers, clinicians, bereaved family members and other professionals, the groups will work together to refine the list and build consensus on the final research priorities.
+In November and December 2015, three workshops took place in the UK, US, and Australia to build consensus on which of the shortlisted research statements have the most potential to reduce the rate of SUID.
+Made up of researchers, clinicians, bereaved family members and other professionals, the groups worked together to refine the list and build consensus on the final research priorities.

 Stage 5: Dissemination of top research priorities

-In spring 2016 the results of each final workshop were summarised in a paper for publication.
+In spring 2016 the results of the final workshop were summarised in a paper for publication.
 This paper has been published here.
 Further information about the project is available from Lullaby Trust's website.